shovo4/example-documentation/docs/docs/teamwork.md

 > Uses their inquisitive nature to find ideas to bring back to the team.

-1. Maurice Obrien {manageable}
+1. Maurice Obrien (manageable)

 #### TW (Teamworker)

-> Needed to plan a workable strategy and carry it out as efficiently as possible.
+> Helps the team to gel, using their versatility to identify the work required and complete it on behalf of the team.

 1. Traci Townsend (preferred)